Passover, the Story

 Continue reading “Passover – The 7-Day Festival”

-Passover – Tampering of Exod.
-12:14
+Passover – Tampering of Scriptures

-It is also claimed that the Festival of Unleavened Bread begins on their designated High Sabbath of Abib 15.
-This 7-day Festival would continue through Abib 21.
+It is also claimed that the Festival of Unleavened Bread begins on their designated High Sabbath of Abib 15 and continues for six days, ending on Abib 21, totaling seven days.
+Yet, it’s important to note that people begin eating unleavened bread on Passover Day, Abib 14.

-Unfortunately, the information given as proof for this 8-day practice lacks any semblance of scriptural truth.
-Nowhere in Scriptures is there any instruction to eat unleavened bread for 8 days!
-Continue reading “Passover – Tampering of Exod.
-12:14”
+However, the information provided to support this eight-day practice lacks scriptural backing.
+Nowhere in the Scriptures is there any instruction to eat unleavened bread for a total of eight days.

 The Math of Passover & Unleavened Bread